1757 - Prussian invasion of Bohemia – Siege and Relief

 - Daun was informed that Charles de Lorraine was ready to try an escape from Prague by Beraun if a relief force would be available on the right bank of the Moldau.

-- Bevern ordered to destroy all bridges on the Kleinar Stream.
+- Bevern ordered all bridges on the Kleinar Stream destroyed.